dunhill/ChessHelper/README.md

 * Shows the cache usage and the total number of tournaments in the cache

 ### Todo
-* Fetch players from the history window.
-Order by name, checkboxes for multiple select
 * Cache local location of the player-ID mapping file and automaticaly use it when needed